Life Onshore and Offshore

 On most offshore oil and gas installations, accommodation is shared, a bit like the cabin on a large ferry.
 Each cabin will have its own wash hand basin and often a TV.
 Shower and toilet facilities are not always en-suite, sometimes they are shared between a couple of cabins and there are also leisure and recreation areas.

-There is no mobile phone signal offshore, however there are ample public card phones and all the platforms have broadband internet and WiFi so you can send and recieve emails, Instant Messages and Facetime and Skype.
+There is no mobile phone signal offshore, however there are ample public card phones and all the platforms have broadband internet and WiFi so you can send and receive emails, Instant Messages and Facetime and Skype.